kubernetes/kubernetes/docs/user-guide/quick-start.md

 <!-- END MUNGE: GENERATED_TOC -->

 This guide will help you get oriented to Kubernetes and running your first containers on the cluster.
+If you are already familiar with the docker-cli, you can also checkout the docker-cli to kubectl migration guide [here](docker-cli-to-kubectl.md).

 ## Launching a simple application